Average Weather in Turku Finland

 Average Daily Incident Shortwave Solar Energy

-For the purposes of this report, the geographical coordinates of Turku are 60.451 deg latitude, 22.269 deg longitude, and 62 ft elevation (map ).
+For the purposes of this report, the geographical coordinates of Turku are 60.451 deg latitude, 22.269 deg longitude, and 62 ft elevation.

-The topography within 2 miles of Turku contains only modest variations in elevation, with a maximum elevation change of 164 feet, and an average elevation above sea level of 58 feet.
+The topography within 2 miles of Turku contains only modest variations in elevation, with a maximum elevation change of 164 feet and an average elevation above sea level of 58 feet.
 Within 10 miles also contains only modest variations in elevation (240 feet).
-Within 50 miles contains significant variations in elevation (545 feet).
+Within 50 miles contains only modest variations in elevation (545 feet).

 The area within 2 miles of Turku is covered by artificial surfaces (92%), within 10 miles by trees (35%) and cropland (25%), and within 50 miles by trees (40%) and water (35%).